 Award selection criteria: Excellence in Teaching.
 Procedures for the selection of nominees are determined by the nominating departments in consonance with the criteria for the award.

 Memorandum from the Director of the Center for Teaching Excellence.

 What is the Selection Committee?

-The Committee is appointed by the Vice Provost for Undergraduate Programs.
 The Committee (chaired by the Director of the Center for Excellence in Teaching) includes at least two previous Associates Awards recipients.
 The recommendations of the Committee are forwarded to the Provost.

 Who has the responsibility for final selection?

 Letter from the Provost.
 A copy of that letter is sent to the awardees' department heads and/or deans, and to the Director of the Center for Excellence in Teaching.